digitaltrails/vdu_controls/vdu_controls/vdu_controls/resources/docs/help.md

       --create-config-files
                             if they do not exist, create template config INI files in $HOME/.config/vdu_controls/
-      --install             installs the vdu_controls in the current user's path and desktop application menu.
+      --install             installs the vdu_controls binary and desktop file into $HOME/.local/
       --uninstall           uninstalls the vdu_controls application menu file and script for the current user.